andrewhamon/uBar/README.md

   - `path` - Path on disk to an image to render.
   - `url` - HTTP URL of a remote image to download an render.
   - `accessibilityDescription` - Accessibility description passed to the NSImage
-  - `width` - If specified, the image will be scaled down proportionally to this width, maintaining its aspect ratio.
-Only one of width or height can be specified.
+  - `width`, `height` - One or both of the values may be specified, and will be used to scale the image.
+If both are specified, the image will be scaled so that it does not exceed either dimension.
+Aspect ratio is always preserved.
-  - `height` - If specified, the image will be scaled down proportionally to this height, maintaining its aspect ratio.
-Only one of width or height can be specified.
+    Negative values will be ignored.

 - `children` - An array of child nodes with this same schema.

 ### MenuAction schema